 This is part of the surface Web that is used by fraudsters.
 Unlike the Dark Web, no special browser is needed to access it.
-The Gray Web is where you can find forums on topics such as cracking tools and hacking tips that are often centered around eCommerce as a target.
-Ido Rozen, a cyber researcher, says the Gray Web is “the perfect place for a fraudster to easily share tips and exploits about eCommerce fraud with others who may not have access to the Dark Web.”
+The gray web is where you can find forums on topics such as cracking tools, and hacking tips, often centered around eCommerce as a target.
+A cyber researcher, Ido Rozen, says the Gray Web is “the perfect place for a fraudster to share tips easily and exploits about eCommerce fraud with others who may not have access to the Dark Web.”

-You can also find Websites to download copyrighted material such as music, movies, games, software, and even Netflix credentials.
-Some downloads contain malware for the fraudsters to later conduct a hack of the unsuspecting user.
-Law enforcement agencies don’t pay a lot of attention to the Gray Web, so users don’t feel the need to be anonymous.
+You can also find websites to download copyrighted material such as music, movies, games, software, and even Netflix credentials.
+Some downloads contain malware for the fraudsters to hack the unsuspecting user later.
+Law enforcement agencies don’t pay much attention to the Gray Web, so users don’t feel the need to be anonymous.

 Deep Is Not Dark

-Many mistakenly believe the Deep Web and Dark Web are synonymous, but they are distinctly different.
-Just like the surface Web and even the Gray Web, the Deep Web does not require a special browser as the Dark Web does.
-The Deep Web contains all the Web sites on the Internet that cannot be indexed by Web crawlers.
-Examples of sites on the Deep Web are those that require a login to access such as, bank accounts, Netflix accounts, and social media accounts.
+Many mistakenly believe the Deep Web and Dark Web are synonymous but distinctly different.
+Like the surface Web and even the Gray Web, the Deep Web does not require a special browser like the Dark Web.
+The Deep Web contains all the Web sites that Web crawlers cannot index.
+Examples of sites on the Deep Web require a login to access, such as bank accounts, Netflix accounts, and social media accounts.
 Other content on the Deep Web includes private files like medical records, legal documents, and sites that have blocked search engine crawlers.
-Because the Deep Web contains valuable information like login credentials and personal data, fraudsters will target these Deep Web sites to steal data and sell it on the Dark Web.
+Because the Deep Web contains valuable information like login credentials and personal data, fraudsters will target these sites to steal and sell data on the Dark Web.

 Untangling The Dark Web

-The concept that we know today as the Dark Web set it’s foundation in the early 2000s.
+The concept is known today as the Dark Web set its foundation in the early 2000s.
 In March of 2000, Freenet was released to allow a censorship-resistant way to use the Web.
-It also opened the way for the sharing of illegal pornographic material and pirated data.
-One of the key tools used on the Dark Web today was first released in 2002 – Tor aka The Onion Router.
-Users gain greater anonymity online when using Tor because it encrypts Internet traffic and passes it through a series of nodes.
-Ironically, it was the U.S. Government that developed Tor so their operatives could remain untraceable.
+It also opened the way for sharing illegal pornographic material and pirated data.
+One of the key tools used on the Dark Web today was first released in 2002 – Tor, The Onion Router.
+Users gain greater anonymity online when using Tor because it encrypts Internet traffic and passes through several nodes.
+Ironically, the U.S. Government developed Tor so their operatives could remain untraceable.